Zendro-dev/ZendroStarterPack/README.md

 single-page-app-codegen --jsonFiles /opt/data_model_definitions /opt/single-page-app
 ```

+### Multiple code generation

+Be very carefull when running the code generators multiple times on the same data model definitions.
+Two nasty things can happen:

+1. You might overwrite manual changes you might have made to come of the code that was automatically generated.
+2. In the case of relational databases, ScienceDb code generators also create migrations (using Sequelize).
+As these are named using the current date, you might have several migrations to create the same tables.
+This will lead to errors.
+Make sure you delete the migrations folder content, if you want to run the code generators multiple times on the same model definitions: `rm ./graphql-server/migrations/*`.

 ## Start the servers

 Upon starting the servers in any mode development or production any pending